-Michael Stone is a psychotherapist, yoga teacher, Buddhist teacher, author and activist, committed to the integration of traditional teachings with contemporary psychological and philosophical understanding.
-The components of his practice include yoga postures, breathing techniques, meditation and textual study.
-His research and teaching explore the intersection of committed spiritual practice and social action.
+Michael was a psychotherapist, yoga teacher, Buddhist teacher, author and activist, committed to the integration of traditional teachings with contemporary psychological and philosophical understanding.
+The components of his practice included yoga postures, breathing techniques, meditation and textual study.
+His research and teaching explored the intersection of committed spiritual practice and social action.
 His primary yoga teacher was Richard Freeman.